hiroyuki-kasai/SGDLibrary/README.md

 -------
 - The SGDLibrary is **free**, **non-commercial** and **open** source.
 - The code provided iin SGDLibrary should only be used for **academic/research purposes**.
+- The codes provided by original papers are included
+    - iqn.m: Originally created by A. Mokhtari.
 - Third party files are included
-    - subsamp_newton: Originally created by Peng Xu and Jiyan Yang  in [Subsampled-Newton](https://github.com/git-xp/Subsampled-Newton).
+    - subsamp_newton.m: Originally created by Peng Xu and Jiyan Yang  in [Subsampled-Newton](https://github.com/git-xp/Subsampled-Newton).
 This is modifided to handle other problems like linear regression.

 <br />